-Table 5: Minimum time periods an HVDC system shall be capable of operating for voltages deviating from the reference 1 pu value at the connection points without disconnecting from the network.
+Table 5: Voltage ranges deviating from the reference 1 pu value at the connection points and time periods an HVDC system shall be capable of operating without disconnecting from the network in case deviation from the corresponding insulation levels as defined in established technical standards are justified.
 This table applies in case of pu voltage base values from 300 kV to 400 kV (included).

 ANNEX IV